New US helicopters mark major change for Afghan air force

-KANDAHAR, Afghanistan: Senior Afghan and American officials welcomed the arrival of new US made military helicopters on Saturday, beginning a process that will radically transform the young Afghan air force.
+KANDAHAR: Senior Afghan and American officials welcomed the arrival of new U.S.-made military helicopters on Saturday, beginning a process that will radically transform the young Afghan air force.

 “It’s a modernization of their program that will allow them to project power throughout Afghanistan,” said Lieutenant Colonel Trent Alexander, a U.S. military adviser to the Afghan air force.
 “While transitioning to the Black Hawk will not be a quick task, it will not be a difficult task.”